ReinKageno/AdditionalDistributionUtilities/README.md

 ## License

-The code of CyberIO is open source under GNU General Public License v3.0 (GPL 3.0).
+The code of ADU is open source under GNU General Public License v3.0 (GPL 3.0).

-To learn about the resources of CyberIO, please check the [Copyright](COPYRIGHT.md).
+To learn about the resources of ADU, please check the [Copyright](Project/setting/github/COPYRIGHT.md).
 </div>

 <!-----------------------------------------------------[ LINK ]------------------------------------------------------>